itaejin/ai_home_IoT/README.md

 ## 1. Face Recognition for Door Lock Control

 Run face_data.py to prepare user face training data.
+This script will capture and generate 100 facial images in real-time for training.

 Use face_recognition.py for face recognition and door lock control.